infiniflow/infinity/CONTRIBUTING.md

----
-sidebar_position: 0
-slug: /contribution_guidelines
----

 # Contribution Guidelines

 Thanks for wanting to contribute to Infinity.
 This document offers guidelines and major considerations for submitting your contributions.

 - To report a bug, file a [GitHub issue](https://github.com/infiniflow/infinity/issues/new/choose) with us.
 - For further questions, you can explore existing discussions or initiate a new one in [Discussions](https://github.com/orgs/infiniflow/discussions).